corsairmarks/combined_silfae_revisited/mod/README.md

     * Add new localisation keys introduced in 3.1
     * Update minor code improvements from the base game (icons, spelling changes)
     * Get rid of janky `switch` cases and use new trigger exporting (code is more better now)
+* 2.1.0 Use new feature to restrict Astral Horror trait to the Eltryrad species class

 ## Source Code